wappulehti-apy/userlocation-api/README.md

 A proven example use case is listing locations of sellers on a hyperlocal map, and allowing customers (clients) to request a callback phonecall from a user of their choice.
-A fully working system requires an additional way of relying messages to and from clients, that is implemented as a webhook.
+A fully working system requires an additional way of relying messages to and from users, that is implemented as a webhook.
 The webhook is called by the User Location API.

 .. project-description-end